The infinitesimal projective rigidity under Dehn filling: The cohomology of the torus

 \begin{lemma} \begin{enumerate}[(i)] \item For $u_i\neq 0$, the radical of $\mathfrak{v}^{\rho_u(\pi_1(\partial_i M))}$ is trivial, i.e.\

 \item For every $u\in U$, the invariant subspace $\mathfrak{v}^{\rho_u(\pi_1(\partial_i M))}$ has dimension one. \end{enumerate} \end{lemma}

-\begin{proof} When $u_i\neq 0$, $\rho_u(\pi_1(\partial_i M))$ consists of loxodromic and/or elliptic elements that preserve a geodesic, and we want to apply Lemma~\ref{lem:invhyperbolic} (i).
-For this, we need an element $\gamma\in\pi_1(\partial_i M)$ such that $\rho_u(\gamma )$ satisfies the hypothesis of Lemma~\ref{lem:invhyperbolic} (i).
+\begin{proof} When $u_i\neq 0$, $\rho_u(\pi_1(\partial_i M))$ consists of non-parabolic isometries that preserve a geodesic, and we want to apply Lemma~\ref{lem:invhyperbolic} (i) and Remark~\ref{rem:lox}.
+For this, we need to find an element $\gamma\in\pi_1(\partial_i M)$ such that $\rho_u(\gamma )$ satisfies the hypothesis of Lemma~\ref{lem:invhyperbolic} (i), namely that $\rho_u(\gamma )$ has nonzero translational part and its rotation angle is not an integer multiple of $\pi$.
 If the real part of $u_i$ does not vanish and the imaginary part of $u_i$ is not contained in $\mathbf Z\pi$ then we choose $\mu_i $.
-If the real part of $u_i$ vanishes, by Theorem~\ref{thm:thurston} the real part of $v_i$ does not, and the condition on the complex length applies to either $\gamma=\lambda_i$ or $\gamma=\lambda_i\mu_i$, that have respective complex lengths $v_i$ and $u_i+v_i$.
+If the real part of $u_i$ vanishes, then by Theorem~\ref{thm:thurston} the real part of $v_i$ does not, and the condition on the complex length applies to either $\gamma=\lambda_i$ or $\gamma=\lambda_i\mu_i$, that have respective complex lengths $v_i$ and $u_i+v_i$.
 The same argument applies when the imaginary part of $u_i$ is zero.